 - Contractor employees.
 Existing contractor support also might be impacted because employees either have evacuated or are responding to personal needs.

-The remainder of this chapter covers topics of interest to personnel involved in domestic emergency response operations.
-The primary focus is readiness and response for installations and home stations.
-This focus is consistent with the current DoD role in domestic emergencies—providing organic military forces with limited operational contract support to assist FEMA or other lead federal agencies.
+The remainder of this chapter covers domestic emergency response operations, focusing on readiness and response for installations and home stations.
+This focus is consistent with the current DoD role in domestic emergencies—providing organic military forces with limited operational contract support to assist FEMA or other LFAs.

-No one is ever truly prepared to handle the devastation caused by a natural or man-made disaster, but a viable readiness plan can often significantly soften the impact.
-When a disaster hits, there is no time to train personnel on how to effectively support recovery efforts.
-Personnel must be well versed in advance in contingency and emergency contracting procedures.
-The rest of this section addresses some issues that contracting offices can prepare and train for before an emergency event.
+No one is ever truly prepared to handle the devastation caused by a natural or human-made disaster, but a viable readiness plan can soften the impact.
+When a disaster hits, personnel must be well versed in advance in contingency and emergency contracting procedures.
+The remainder of this section addresses issues that contracting offices can prepare and train for before emergency response:

-- Use of contracting to support installation recovery
+- The use of contracting to support installation recovery

 The CCO should consider the following when drafting the office plan: